 However, I like to remain relevant within my wardrobe by purchasing classic pieces to update myself.
 It’s fun following the Instagram explore page and ladies that I follow deciding what to add based on current trends.

-The bottom line is what works for my fashion sense, and the silhouette for my pear shape is how I adopt style choices.
+The bottom line is what works for my fashion sense, and I adopt style choices based on the silhouette of my pear shape.

-So it’s not surprising my home reflects a traditional Queen Anne style with its classic curve shapes and wing-back chairs.
+So, it’s not surprising that my home reflects a traditional Queen Anne style, with its classic curve shapes and wing-back chairs.

-Years ago, a wing-back chair purchase started my collection for Queen Anne and my love of dark wood like cherry.
+Years ago, I purchased a wing-back chair, which started my collection for Queen Anne and my love of dark wood, such as cherry.

-Since moving to Central Pennsylvania back in 1982, I discovered Pennsylvania House furniture locally made in Lewisburg, a town not far from where I live.
-And home to Bucknell University, where my husband attended college.
+Since moving to Central Pennsylvania in 1982, I have discovered Pennsylvania House furniture locally made in Lewisburg, a town not far from where I live and home to Bucknell University, where my husband attended college.

 The furniture manufacturer started in 1887 with a small workshop-style factory in Lewisburg, Pennsylvania.
-Nearly 90% of all their wood came from within 100 miles of their workshops.
-Lewisburg earned the nickname “Cherry Capital of the World.”
+Nearly 90% of all their wood came from within 100 miles of their workshops, earning Lewisburg the nickname “Cherry Capital of the World.”

 Unfortunately, the business struggled to compete with the low prices of furniture imports.
 By 2005, La-Z-Boy purchased Pennsylvania House but moved the entire production overseas, losing 450 jobs.

 Ever hear the saying, “What’s here today might be gone tomorrow, so don’t wait.”
-No regrets; I saw the cherry Queen Anne table ready for me to purchase.
+I have no regrets; I saw the cherry Queen Anne table ready for me to purchase.

 Condition of the table: A few scratches on the front of the table